CBA9: 9th International Conference on Community-Based Adaptation (CBA9)

 About the conference

-The conference focus on measurement and enhancing effectiveness highlighted the fact that there are different ways of measuring the success of community-based adaptation.
-Participants reported on the latest research and project work from across different sectors and countries, and presentations showed that effective evaluation considers the perspective of both the donor and the recipients of adaptation funding.
+The conference focus on measurement and effectiveness highlighted the fact that there are different ways of measuring the success of community-based adaptation.
+Participants reported on the latest research and project work from across different sectors and countries, and presentations showed that effective evaluation considers the perspective of both the donors and the recipients of adaptation funding.

 The event was organised by the International Institute for Environment and Development (IIED), the Bangladesh Centre for Advanced Studies (BCAS) and the African Centre for Technology Studies (ACTS).

 You can still sign up to receive updates and alerts regarding IIED's CBA activities, in particular ahead of the 10th International Conference on Community-Based Adaptation, which will take place in Dhakar, Bangladesh in April 2016.
 The theme of the conference will be 'Enhancing resilience of urban communities'.

 About the programme

 The CBA9 schedule began with a number of field visits to allow delegates to see local adaptation projects in action.